mklissa/my-gym/README.md

 pip install -e .
 ```

+You will also need to install the mujoco-py binaries and license key, as indicated [here](https://github.com/openai/mujoco-py/tree/0.5).
 To use the available environments in your code, you need to write these lines:

 ```python
 import gym